About mediation

 Informal atmosphere

-Mediation is informal, which encourages communication, avoids the adversarial processes of court, and is less stressful.
+Mediation is informal, and encourages communication.
+It avoids the adversarial processes of court and is less stressful.

 Separating the people from the problem

-Mediators reduce tension and improve settlements by helping disputants separate their views of the other person from the issues.
+Mediators reduce tension and improve settlement outcomes by helping people in a dispute separate the views they have of the other person from the issues.